1401 Charlestown Road

 Henry Wadsworth Longfellow

 Richard A. Kunsch has been called “Mr. Phoenixville” by many of those who know him best.
-And though I have only known him for about sixteen (16) years, I would agree that “Mr. Phoenixville” fits him well.
+And though I have only known him for about 16 years, I would agree that “Mr. Phoenixville” fits him well.

-We all receive more invitations than we can accept but there are some that come which we cannot decline.
-That is how I felt when I received the invitation to “The Roast” for Mr. Kunsch sponsored by the Phoenixville Healthcare Access Foundation whose mission is “to improve the health and quality of life in the greater Phoenixville area by helping the residents obtain the healthcare they need.”
+We all receive more invitations than we can accept but there are some that come that we cannot decline.
+That is how I felt when I received the invitation to the roast for Mr. Kunsch sponsored by the Phoenixville Healthcare Access Foundation whose mission is “to improve the health and quality of life in the greater Phoenixville area by helping the residents obtain the healthcare they need.”

 I must begin by saying that I had never attended a roast before.
-I do remember years ago watching some on television but I still was not sure what to expect that night.
-But since it was a fundraiser for a good cause and a good man was being roasted, I decided to go.
+I do remember years ago watching a few on television but I still was not sure what to expect that night.
+Because it was a fundraiser for a good cause and a good man was being roasted, I decided to go.